ScrubSandwich/passkeeper/README.md

 This project was created as Lab 6 for CS252 Systems Programming at Purdue University

 ## About
-This application is on online storage space for users' login information for different websites.
+This application is on online storage space for users' login information for different throwaway accounts.
 Users can add usernames and passwords, veiw them, and delete them after logging in.

 ## Group members: